Sara Evans: Voice

 Writers and critics have highlighted the power of Evans's voice.
 Ken Tucker of NPR commented, "Sara Evans is a singer with a big voice who knows what to do with it.
 Her phrasing is conversational; she rarely tries to goose the emotion in a song by stretching out syllables or leaping registers."
-In reviewing a live show, Emily Yahr of The Washington Post described Evans has having a "crystal-clear powerhouse twang."
+In reviewing a live show, Emily Yahr of The Washington Post described Evans as having a "crystal-clear powerhouse twang."
 Other journalists have noted that Evans's singing has a specific identity.
 AllMusic's John Bush described her as having "an instantly recognizable contralto" while The Boot wrote, "Evans has built a hugely successful career on the strength of her song choices, as well as her readily identifiable voice."

 Personal life

 First marriage, children and divorce

 Evans married Craig Schelske in 1993.
 At the time of their marriage, Schelske was an aspiring musician.
-In 2002, Schelske ran for congress in the fifth district in his home state of Oregon as a Republican candidate.
+In 2002, Schelske ran in the Republican primary for Oregon's 5th congressional district but was unsuccessful.
 After Evans became commercially successful, the couple moved into a home located in Franklin, Tennessee.
-They also had a residence outside Aumsville, Oregon and a residence in Missouri.
+They also had a residence outside Aumsville, Oregon, and a residence in Missouri.
 In 1999, Evans gave birth to their first son, Avery Jack.
 She had a daughter named Olivia Margaret in 2003, and a second daughter named Audrey Elizabeth one year later.
 Evans's children are also musical; both Avery and Olivia have performed in her touring band, the former as a guitarist and the latter as a vocalist.
-Her daughter released her first music in 2021 while her son currently tours as part of Thomas Rhett's band.
+Her daughter debuted in 2021, and her son currently tours as part of Thomas Rhett's band.
+In September 2025, Evans became a grandmother when her younger daughter Audrey and her boyfriend John Headley welcomed their first child, a son.

 After her 2006 departure from Dancing with the Stars, it was disclosed that Evans had filed for divorce from Schelske.
 In court documents, Evans accused Schelske of unemployment, alcoholism, infidelity, watching adult entertainment with their children present, maintaining sexually explicit photographs of himself and others, and verbal abuse.
 Schelske denied all of his wife's claims.
 He explained that the "interrupted adult entertainment viewing" was inadvertent and involved both Schelske and Evans.
 Schelske also claimed that his explicit photograph collection was limited to images of the married couple, and counterclaimed that Evans had numerous personal problems.
 Schelske accused Evans of having multiple affairs with fellow musicians, including Kenny Chesney.
 A representative for Chesney called the allegations "ridiculous".